 The variety of materials and finishes available has never been more robust or well-understood and with endless inspiration available at our fingertips, crafting a personalized home is easier than ever.
 Myriad styles are en-vogue and there are few "wrong answers" as far as hardware finishes, flooring, and cabinetry options.

 We can't wait to see what we get to build next!
-Bramante is building in Charlottesville, Crozet, Waynesboro, and most of the counties of Albemarle and Augusta.
+Bramante is building in Charlottesville, Crozet, Waynesboro, and throughout most of Albemarle and Augusta counties.
 Where do you want to live?